Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Introduction

 \section{Introduction}

 The computational bottleneck when working with parametric statistical models often lies in making inference on the parameters.
-Neural Bayes estimators, that is, neural networks that approximate Bayes estimators, are being increasingly used for fast likelihood-free parameter inference \citep[for an accessible introduction, see][]{Sainsbury-Dale_2022_neural_Bayes_estimators}.
-In addition to being approximately Bayes and, therefore, statistically efficient, they are also amortised in the sense that, although the computational time and effort needed to initially train the underlying neural network can be substantial, once trained, inference from observed data that conform with the chosen neural-network architecture is extremely fast.
-These traits have seen neural Bayes estimators receiving attention from the fields of population genetics \citep{Flagel_2018}, time series \citep{Rudi_2020_NN_parameter_estimation}, spatial statistics \citep{Gerber_Nychka_2021_NN_param_estimation, Banesh_2021_neural_estimator_GP, Lenzi_2021_NN_param_estimation, Sainsbury-Dale_2022_neural_Bayes_estimators}, and spatio-temporal statistics \citep{Zammit-Mangion_Wikle_2020}.
-They have also been extended to accommodate settings in which some data are treated as censored, for example, when fitting certain classes of peaks-over-threshold dependence models for spatial extremes \citep{Richards_2023_censoring}.
-Despite their promise and growing popularity, neural Bayes estimators for spatial models have, to date, mostly been applied to data collected over a regular grid, as gridded data facilitate the use of efficient convolutional neural networks \citep[CNNs;][Ch.~9]{Goodfellow_2016_Deep_learning}.
+A rapidly expanding strand of literature focuses on the use of deep learning and neural networks to facilitate fast likelihood-free inference.
+Several of these approaches approximate the likelihood function \citep[e.g.,][]{Winkler_2019_likelihood-free_normalising_flows, Papamakarios_2019}, the likelihood-to-evidence ratio \citep[e.g.,][]{Hermans_2020, Thomas_2022_ratio_estimation, Walchessen_2023_neural_likelihood_surfaces}, the posterior distribution \citep[e.g.,][]{Greenberg_2019, Goncalves_2020, Radev_2022_BayesFlow, Dyer_2022_GNN, Pacchiardi_2022_GANs_scoring_rules}, or both the likelihood function and the posterior \citep[e.g.,][]{Wiqvist_2021, Glockler_2022, Radev_2023_JANA}; see \citet{Zammit_2024_ARSIA} for a recent review.
+Here, we focus on neural Bayes estimators, which are neural networks that map data to point summaries of the posterior distribution.
+These estimators are likelihood free, approximately Bayes, and amortised, in the sense that, once trained with simulated data, inference from observed data is (typically) orders of magnitude faster than conventional approaches \citep[for an accessible introduction, see][]{Sainsbury-Dale_2022_neural_Bayes_estimators}.
+These traits have led to neural Bayes estimators receiving attention in several fields, including population genetics \citep{Flagel_2018}, time-series modelling \citep{Rudi_2020_NN_parameter_estimation}, spatial statistics \citep{Gerber_Nychka_2021_NN_param_estimation, Banesh_2021_neural_estimator_GP, Lenzi_2021_NN_param_estimation, Tsyrulnikov_2024, Sainsbury-Dale_2022_neural_Bayes_estimators, Sainsbury_2025}, and spatio-temporal statistics \citep{Zammit-Mangion_Wikle_2020}.
+The estimators have also been adapted to settings where data are treated as censored, for example, when fitting certain classes of peaks-over-threshold dependence models for spatial extremes \citep{Richards_2023_censoring}.
+Despite their promise and growing popularity, neural Bayes estimators for spatial models have, to date, mostly been applied to data collected over a regular grid, as gridded data facilitate the use of parsimonious convolutional neural networks \citep[CNNs;][Ch.~9]{Goodfellow_2016_Deep_learning}.